 The pre-Christmas season is always a busy time for EDITEL’s IT department.
 This is due to the exceptionally high transaction volume in Electronic Data Interchange because it is a busy season for our retail clients: a lot of merchandise is ordered, retrieved, and delivered.
 After all, the supply chain must work efficiently, no matter what.
 Time is of the essence if and when immediate action is required.
 Also, many projects need to be finished by the end of the year and new ones need to be planned for the following year.
 Challenges related to COVID-19 add another layer of difficulty.
 “Oh, joyful Christmastime” is the thought that comes to mind here.

 Since I have the overall responsibility for ensuring smooth operations, I need to be especially alert during these busy times.
 Because of the coronavirus, merchandise procurement has been a challenge during almost the entire year, which is why, in December, we are even more alert than usual.
 This includes having my cell phone turned on all the time and being available 24/7.
 When my phone rang late at night one day, one of my young sons woke up and asked me: “Dad, do you have to save the world again?”

 Strictly speaking, it is my team that “saves the world” because it gives everything to provide perfect service to our clients.
 A special strategy to minimize risks during this time of the year is the so-called “change freeze.”
 This means that no changes may be made to the productive infrastructure or to the productive software to avoid any risk that a change might entail.
 Paired with our high-availability infrastructure, these actions ensure reliable merchandise delivery during the Christmas season.

-Our support team is available 24/7 to help solve challenges small and big during the holiday season.
+Our support team at our IT department is available 24/7 to help solve challenges small and big during the holiday season.
 Some of our staff members are on call outside our regular office hours.
 They jump into action whenever needed so that our clients do not have to worry about anything.